utterworks/fast-bert/README.md

 With FastBert, you will be able to:

-1. Train (more precisely fine-tune) BERT and XLNet text classification models on your custom dataset.
+1. Train (more precisely fine-tune) BERT, RoBERTa and XLNet text classification models on your custom dataset.

 2. Tune model hyper-parameters such as epochs, learning rate, batch size, optimiser schedule and more.